 11. HOUSE OF LEAVES

-It has been 14 years since Mark Z. Danielewski published his footnote-heavy debut novel.
-And while it became an immediate bestseller, so far there have been no official takers on turning it into a movie—which may have something to do with the fact that the novel isn’t just difficult to categorize, it’s nearly impossible to summarize (there’s a manuscript written by a blind man about a documentary that doesn’t exist and a house with rather supernatural qualities).
+It has been 18 years since Mark Z. Danielewski published his footnote-heavy debut novel.
+And while it became an immediate bestseller, so far there have been no official takers on turning House of Leaves into a movie—which may have something to do with the fact that the novel isn’t just difficult to categorize, it’s nearly impossible to summarize (there’s a manuscript written by a blind man about a documentary that doesn’t exist and a house with rather supernatural qualities).
 Which isn’t to say there hasn’t been interest in the prospect.
 “We get a lot of inquiries.
 A lot of offers,” the author told the A.V.
 Club in 2012.
 “I was definitely more closed off to it early on.
 I’m maybe more open to it, but I don’t want to mislead anyone.
 One of the things that’s sort of shifting me, changing me, is turning House Of Leaves into an e-book.
 Because as much as it’s the same words, as much as it contains the language that is intimately familiar to me, it is an adaptation.
 ‘This film has been modified to fit your airline screen,’ you know?
 In doing that, I realized, ‘OK, maybe it’s the same as a movie in some ways.’”